 Should I surrender my vehicle’s license plate when its insurance is canceled?

 Yes.
-North Carolina law requires you to surrender your North Carolina license plate once you cancel your liability insurance coverage.
+North Carolina law requires you to surrender your North Carolina license plate if you don't have liability insurance coverage.
+If you no longer need a license plate, always turn it in before canceling liability insurance coverage.

 Return the plate to any license plate agency or mail it to: